dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

         missing a lot of the pieces - we are there to help you fill those in as best as we can.

-6. Any obligations or plans for the summer during the coding period that may possibly conflict.
+6. Any obligations, vacations, or plans for the summer that may require scheduling during the GSoC work period.
     -   We expect the your GSoC projec to be your primary focus over the summer.
 It should not be regarded as a part-time occupation.
     -   If you feel that you can manage other work obligations